bum/bootstrap-color/README.md

 ### Via Pre-compiled Asset

-Download the `bs4-[theme].min.css` file associated with a theme and replace Bootstrap's default stylesheet.
+Download the `bootstrap-color.min.css` file associated with a theme and replace Bootstrap's default stylesheet.
 You must still include Bootstrap's JavaScript file to have functional dropdowns, modals, etc.